elliottmckee/pyRATT/README.md

 * From the main `\pyratt` directory, run `gui_post.py`
 * It'll look something like below.
 There are additional instructions in the GUI, but here's where you'll select which variables you want to plot
  * **NOT ALL THE VARIABLES AVAILABLE WILL WORK WHEN PLOTTED.
-I just need to filter out the things that are and aren't data.
-Worst thing that'll happen if you plot something you shouldn't is that the GUI will crash lol.
+(I just need to filter out the things that are and aren't data.
+Worst thing that'll happen if you plot something you shouldn't is that the GUI will crash lol)
 * Here's an example of inputs showing how to plot the surface wall temperatures on the left Y-axis, and Mach on the right, both vs. Time.
 ![alt text](https://github.com/elliottmckee/pyRATT/blob/main/images/gui_post_example.PNG?raw=true)
 * Plot and Save whatever you want.
 The GUI will remain up to make as many plots until you close it.